-Accelerating energy consumption, resource extraction and the demands of a growing global population have put stress on the natural environment causing climate change, deforestation, ecosystem damage, and polluted natural environments.
-The impact of environmental degradation is not evenly absorbed across nations, regions, or communities and often, marginalized groups most ill-equipped to cope with environmental issues bear the greatest burdens.
+Accelerating energy consumption, climate change, resource extraction and the demands of a growing global population have put stress on the natural environment causing climate change, deforestation, ecosystem damage, and polluted natural environments.
+The impact of environmental degradation is not evenly absorbed across nations, regions, or communities and often, marginalized groups most ill equipped to cope with environmental issues, bear the greatest burdens.

 GCI’s Energy and the Environment Research Cluster supports research pertaining to local and global issues of environmental justice, natural resource preservation, the relationship between the natural and built environment, and policies that promote a sustainable future.
-GCI’s work on Energy and the Environment considers the ramifications of environmental degradation and supports progressive policies that promote environmental justice and the strengthening of communities’ capacities to steward safe and sustainable environments.
+GCI’s work on Energy and the Environment considers the ramifications of environmental degradation and supports progressive policies that promote sustainable community development.

 Sustainable Coastal Community Development Initiative

 The Sustainable Coastal Community Development initiative of the Illinois-Indiana Sea Grant College Program supports and guides this GCI program, providing academic research and technical assistance to local governments and planning agencies within northeastern Illinois and northwestern Indiana.